gdos/TerminalApps/README.md

 ## Introduction
 TerminalApps contains F.O.S.S. puzzle games that can be run on any terminal in any OS that has a gnat compiler.

-There are now 4 apps:  seven, a2z, rush, bslid.
+There are now 5 apps:  seven, a2z, rush, bslid, sokoban.

 ===============================================================
 ### seven, a2z